kcrary/istari/core/eventually.md

 ---

-Pause is just the identity, but we insert it in various places to break up redices so that accidental ill-typed terms don't result in runaway reduction:
+Pause is just the identity, but we insert it in various places to break up redices to avoid runaway reduction:

     pause : type:pause
           = def:pause